What Is a "Habitat"?

 What Are "Illinois Nature Preserves" and "Illinois Land and Water Reserves"?

-DuPage County's forest preserves contain nine areas designated as either an Illinois Nature Preserve or Illinois Land and Nature Reserve by the Illinois Nature Preserves Commission, a group that helps landowners protect high-quality natural areas and habitats of endangered and threatened species for perpetuity.
+DuPage County's forest preserves contain nine areas designated as either an Illinois Nature Preserve or Illinois Land and Water Reserve by the Illinois Nature Preserves Commission, a group that helps landowners protect high-quality natural areas and habitats of endangered and threatened species for perpetuity.

 These designations provide the areas with extra protection and limit certain recreational activities, including biking and horseback riding.